ADA-SITE-JML/ioi-grant/README.md

 ## INSIGHTS

-Insights folder consists of 4 directories each of which describes contestant behavior from different aspect.
-Each folder contains SQL scripts, which can be run on the contest's
-PostgreSQL database, and the corresponding output data.
-Names of these folders and a short description for each of them are listed below:
+This part of the research introduces the insights on IOI 2019 data, that start as general statistics and then floowed by specific targeted analysis, accompanied with the findings.
+All insights and short description for each of them are provided in the list below:
-1.  **Contestant requests statistics:** Gets contestant request count for each type of request at intervals of 30 min
-2.  **Daily submission statistics:** There are 4 similar SQL scripts.
-First one gets submission count for each task at 30 min intervals.
-Others get count of the submissions which scored more than 0, 20, and 50 at 30 min intervals accordingly.
+1.  **Submission Dynamics:** Computes the number of submissions in a 30-minute interval and visualizes them on a separate diagram for each task.
+Each diagram shows the number of totals (orange line) and successful (gray line) submissions.
+Any submission scored more than 0 is considered as successful.
+So the gap between the lines shows the submissions that did not score anything.
+2.  **Contestant requests statistics:** Finds the number of the requests made by contestants every 30-minute, grouped by the request type.
 3.  **Solution approaches:** Finds how much time each participant spend for each task before swithcing to another task.
 4.  **Country based performance:**